 No. The "poverty line" differs by family size and composition; unlike the OPM, the SPM also adjusts for differences in location and cost of living.
 SPM poverty thresholds also differ for renters, homeowners paying mortgages, and homeowners without mortgages.
 (For more, see census.gov).

 5. Using the SPM, how many Texans live in poverty?

 See CPPP.org for the latest numbers.
-In 2013, the Texas poverty rate was 15.9% or 4.1 million Texans.
+From 2014 to 2016, the Texas supplemental poverty rate averaged 14.7% or 4 million Texans.